kepetousakis/EITN_2023_NEURON_Project/README.txt

 Code was created and tested on Windows 10 (64bit), and was also tested on the latest Ubuntu version.
 In case of any issues, contact me ("Konstantinos-Evangelos Petousakis", aka "Kostas").
 My e-mail address is kepetousakis[at]gmail.com, in case you need to contact me via e-mail.
-Send me an e-mail so I can add you to the project Slack group ("EITN_2023_nrnproject")!
+Send me an e-mail so I can add you to the project Slack group!

 INSTRUCTIONS: